| EUROPEAN BRIDGE LEAGUE

 Federica Zorzoli; from Athens, George Georgopoulos, and from Ghent,

 Dirk De Clercq: there is just one word to describe them - fantastic!'
+'In these past four years we have always operated together

 in perfect harmony, step after step, also with a healthy exchange